drhlxiao/HlTranslator/README.md

 2.  **Change Language**: Select your desired target language from the dropdown.
 This takes effect immediately for new translations.
 3.  **Export Data**: Click **Export Bookmarks (CSV)** to download your saved vocabulary.
 This file can be imported into tools like Anki or Excel.

-## Technical Overview

-- **Manifest V3**: Built using the latest Chrome extension standards.
-- **MyMemory API**: Utilizes `api.mymemory.translated.net` for high-quality translations and language detection.
-- **Storage**: Uses `chrome.storage.local` to persist your bookmarks and settings locally on your machine.
-- **Styling**: Modern, clean UI built with CSS transitions and the Inter/Lora font stacks.

-## Project Structure

-- `manifest.json`: Extension metadata and permissions.
-- `content.js`: Main logic for DOM manipulation, translation fetching, and event listeners.
-- `popup.css`: Styling for the in-page translation popup.
-- `toolbar.html` & `toolbar.js`: The UI and logic for the extension's settings menu.
-- `icons/`: Extension icons in various sizes.

 ## License